agn453/Z280RC/README.md

 there is superfluous output for BIOS kernel routines, and a simple debugger is invoked prior to starting CP/M's console command processor.
 This allows memory and register examination as well as memory management manipulation.
-The system seems to start find, and you can navigate different drives and run programs.
+The system seems to start fine, and you can navigate different drives and run programs.
 If I try to use PIP to copy large files from one of the CompactFlash drives (A: thru D:) to the RAM disk (drive M:) I get verification errors and from then on there appears to be a memory corruption.